 Of course, the solution to never be prompted is to leave the network adapters enabled all of the time.
 If a customer is disabling network adapters in an effort to shut off the internet there are better and more secure ways to do it:

 For WiFi connections: Disconnect from the network.
 Or, if the customer doesn't want the WiFi to talk to any network, put the WiFi adapter in "Airplane Mode".

-If the customer is on Windows, and they're certain they're not running in a virtual machine, but TurboActivate says they're running in a VM, then it's almost always the case that the customer has "Hyper-V" enabled and they either don't know it or don't understand that with Hyper-V enabled they are running inside a VM.
-It's just the nature of Hyper-V (a ring-0 VM) that even the "base" operating system is running inside the VM.
+If the customer is on Windows, and they're certain they're not running in a virtual machine, but TurboActivate says they're running in a VM, then it's almost always the case that the customer has a hypervisor enabled or a feature enabled that depends on Windows running under a hypervisor.
+It's just the nature of hypervisors (a ring-0 VM) that even the "base" operating system is running inside the VM.

 A customer can check if they're inside a VM by opening the "Turn Windows Features on or off" dialog.
 On earlier versions of Windows you can find this in the Control Panel / Uninstall Programs, on the right hand side of the window.
 On Windows 10, you can just Settings and type "Hyper-V" in the search box and it will pop-up in the list of options: